Updated September 26th, 2023

-As a manager learning how to develop a work plan cannot be overstated.
+As a manager, you cannot overstate when it comes to learning how to develop a work plan.
 In today’s episode of MakTV I will be explaining how to create a work plan, what a work plan is as well as the four essentials to developing a work plan.
 All right then let’s get into it!

 But first, to really help you stand out in your new role I highly recommend downloading the New Manager Starter Kit.
 A free downloadable interactive guide to help you show up and stand out and take the right action steps.